 Protecting yourself and your work as a photographer should be at the forefront of any photographer’s to-do list.
 Yet, many of us often overlook this facet of running a business.
 Contacting and working with a lawyer who specializes in business law can help you protect yourself from dishonest and disagreeable clients should a problem arise.
 Despite the genre of photography your work happens to fall in–perhaps you are a multi-faceted photographer–having a solid contract that is suited to your specific needs will take the guess work out of a job for both you and your client.
-Below, you can find an assortment of pre-made contracts which are available for use, free of charge.
+Below, you can find an assortment of pre-made contracts which are available for use:

 - Portrait Photography Contract – A plain language contract suitable for use when you will be taking portraits of clients either in the studio or at an event.
 Includes payment, copyright, and creative license terms.